 Tokens are released to purchasers over time rather than delivered immediately.
 This aligns incentives and reduces dump pressure.

-How it works: Participants purchase rights to a stream of tokens.
-The stream delivers tokens continuously (per-second) or in discrete unlocks over weeks or months.
+Participants purchase rights to a stream of tokens.
+The stream delivers tokens continuously or in discrete unlocks over weeks or months.
 Participants can claim unlocked tokens at any time.
 Some implementations allow trading the stream itself as an NFT or position.

-When to use: When reducing sell pressure is a priority and you want long-term holder alignment.
+Use when reducing sell pressure is a priority and you want long-term holder alignment.
 Often combined with other mechanisms rather than used alone.
+Implementations include Sablier, Superfluid, Hedgey, and custom vesting contracts.

 Fair mints have no presale, no VC allocation, and no team allocation beyond a stated and capped percentage.
 Everyone mints on the same terms.

-When to use: When community legitimacy and egalitarian distribution matter more than capital formation.
+Use when community legitimacy and egalitarian distribution matter more than capital formation.
 Popular for memecoins, social tokens, and experimental projects.
+Implementations include ERC-20 fair mint contracts, inscription-style mints, and custom contracts.

 A Note on ICOs